 In August 2009 during U.S. President Barack Obama's administration, former President Clinton met with Chairman Kim Jong-il in Pyongyang where Kim expressed an alternate reality wherein all U.S.-DPRK agreements had been implemented and an and implementation of an enduring peace regime on the Korean Peninsula.
 These policy objectives are not partisan (liberal or conservative) issues but national security interests.
 Each agreement and statement has failed.
 The failures have not been with the policy objectives but with the policy approach.
-Peace through denuclearization has consistently been the failed policy environment was created where Washington had in Pyongyang a "new friend in Northeast Asia."
-That alternate reality was never realized for Kim Jong-il, who unexpectedly died two years later in December 2011.
-Chairman Kim Jong-un, groomed for succession in the last years of his father's life, immediately sought improved relations with Washington through a series of bilateral discussions that culminated in the coordinated release of statements from Pyongyang and Washington on 29 February 2012 that has colloquially been termed the Leap Day Deal to suspend North Korea's "long-range missile launches, nuclear tests, and nuclear activities at Yongbyon" for improved bilateral relations, peaceful coexistence, and nutritional assistance.
-Pyongyang's April 2012 satellite launch in contravention to United Nations Security Council resolutions ended all prospects of rapprochement with the Obama administration.
-Six years after the Leap Day Deal failed, Pyongyang's aspiration to "establish new U.S.-DPRK relations" and "build a lasting and stable peace regime on the Korean Peninsula" became prominent terms of the June 2018 Joint Statement between President Donald J. Trump and Chairman Kim Jong-un at the Singapore Summit.
+Peace through denuclearization has consistently been the failed policy environment was created where Washington had in Pyongyang a "new friend in Northeast Asia."25 That alternate reality was never realized for Kim Jong-il, who unexpectedly died two years later in December 2011.
+Chairman Kim Jong-un, groomed for succession in the last years of his father's life, immediately sought improved relations with Washington through a series of bilateral discussions that culminated in the coordinated release of statements from Pyongyang and Washington on 29 February 2012 that has colloquially been termed the Leap Day Deal to suspend North Korea's "long-range missile launches, nuclear tests, and nuclear activities at Yongbyon" for improved bilateral relations, peaceful coexistence, and nutritional assistance.26 Pyongyang's April 2012 satellite launch in contravention to United Nations Security Council resolutions ended all prospects of rapprochement with the Obama administration.
+Six years after the Leap Day Deal failed, Pyongyang's aspiration to "establish new U.S.-DPRK relations" and "build a lasting and stable peace regime on the Korean Peninsula" became prominent terms of the June 2018 Joint Statement between President Donald J. Trump and Chairman Kim Jong-un at the Singapore Summit.27 approach of each administration, which consistently has been unable to generate the mutual trust necessary to evolve Washington and Pyongyang from foes to friends.
+While Pyongyang shares this thirty-year desire to normalize U.S.-DPRK relations and build a lasting peace regime on the Korean Peninsula as successively manifested by each of its leaders, its first interest is Kim dynastic (national) security.28 Therefore, if Washington wants to successfully implement a denuclearization policy with Pyongyang, the policy approach will have to buttress the Kim dynasty.
+Stated simply, Pyongyang will not negotiate away its national security.